aws-samples/amazon-mq-enterprise-integration-patterns/README.md

 The steps detailed here are only when you are exploring the labs in your own account.
 If you are running the labs as part of an event the prerequisites are optional.
 Please check with your event organizer.

 * Go to the AWS console and go to CloudFormation.
-* Create a new stack using the template provided in `cloudformation/arc322.yaml`.
+* Create a new stack using the template provided in `cloudformation/workshop.yaml`.
     * You can give the stack any name you like.
-    * Set the `Lab Configuration` to `user`.
     * Leave other options at default values.

-Each lab and the additional integrations all follow simple 4 step process.
+Each lab and the additional integrations all follow 4 simple steps.

 * Add camel component dependencies.
 * Add a bean to configure the component.